Does Inflammation Harm Your Health?

 Not so many people smoke now, but if you do then that definitely raises inflammation levels.

-Painkillers do help relive the distress, whether prescription or over the counter drugs, but although they can work well it is best not to take them regularly without consulting your doctor.
+Painkillers do help relieve the distress, whether prescription or over the counter drugs.
+Although they can work well it is best not to take them regularly without consulting your doctor.

 Helpful information: